Albert Hodgert

 Citations

-- [S611] "Vital Records of Swansea, Massachusetts to 1850," New England Historic Genealogical Society, American Ancestors (www.AmericanAncestors.org : accessed 17 May 2009), entry for ; citing Boston, Massachusetts, NEHGS, Vital Records of Swansea, Massachusetts to 1850.
-Transcribed by H.L.Peter Rounds; edited by Jane Fletcher Fiske and Margaret F. Costello, 1992., Sally Brown, Sally the Dafter of Joseph Tayer and Sarah his wife was Born March ye 29:1777 on the seventh day of the week about one a Clock in the morning. pg 271; Book D: Births and Marriages 1762-1797 [Page 76/73]
+1. [S611] "Vital Records of Swansea, Massachusetts to 1850," New England Historic Genealogical Society, American Ancestors (www.AmericanAncestors.org : accessed 17 May 2009), entry for Sally Brown; citing Boston, Massachusetts, NEHGS, Vital Records of Swansea, Massachusetts to 1850.
+Transcribed by H.L.Peter Rounds; edited by Jane Fletcher Fiske and Margaret F. Costello, 1992.

-- [S612] Bezaleel Thayer, Memorial of the Thayer name: from the Massachusetts colony of Weymouth and Braintree, embracing geneological [!] and biographical sketches of Richard & Thomas Thayer, and their descendants from 1636 to 1874, [NumVols] vols.
-(Oswego, New York: R.J.
-Oliphant, Steam Book and Job printer, 1874), 708; digital image, Google Books (https://books.google.com/books?id=kTJWAAAAMAAJ : accessed 19 May 2009), Original from the University of Wisconsin - Madison Digitized Jan 18, 2008., pg 284
+3. [S612] Bezaleel Thayer, Memorial of the Thayer name: from the Massachusetts colony of Weymouth and Braintree, embracing geneological [!] and biographical sketches of Richard & Thomas Thayer, and their descendants from 1636 to 1874 (Oswego, New York: R.J.
+Oliphant, Steam Book and Job printer, 1874), 708; digital image, Google Books (https://books.google.com/books?id=kTJWAAAAMAAJ : accessed 19 May 2009), Original from the University of Wisconsin - Madison Digitized Jan 18, 2008.pg 284.

 Joseph Mason

-Joseph Mason performed the marriage of Esek Brown and Patience Cranston on 16 November 1732 in Swansea, Bristol County, MassachusettsG.2,3
+Joseph Mason performed the marriage of Esek Brown and Patience Cranston on 16 November 1732 in Swansea, Bristol County, MassachusettsG.2,1

 Citations